tonyhffong/TermWin.jl/README.md

 If you are using iTerm2 on MacOS, it is known that its `modern parser` for CSI codes are not compatible to this package.
 You should disable it.

-## Using TermWin to compose dialogs and ncurses applications
+Also, F1, F2 and F4 may be "eaten" by iTerm2 as it is often translated into escape sequences so it would be simple interpreted as an "ESC" and exit the window.
+In Preferences, Profiles, Keys, Key Bindings, map F1 to the hex codes 0x1b 0x4f 0x50 and so on.

 ### Input Widgets

 Numeric, text, date input field (See `test/twentry.jl`).
 Designed to maximize entry efficiency and accuracy (See F1 help screen).
-UTF-8 input and output are supported with correct cursor movement.
+UTF8 input and output are supported with correct cursor movement.
 Most European typesets,
 Han characters, Thai (with compound vowel issues), currency symbols, e.g. €, £, are fine..